tomordonez/learning/courses/own/python-tdd/README.md

 This video is in PyCharm using pytest.
 I used VSC with unittest.
 First I tried my own implementation with commits for every passed test.
 Then watched the video to compare.
 Finally I optimized my test case based on the video.

 Code in `Code/s1overview/`.

+Following the use cases.
+I initially created tests so when you pass integers like 1 or 2, then you get the corresponding string "1" or "2".
+However, I didn't understand what the point was for doing this.
+What if you pass the integer 4.
+It returns the string "4".
+Or pass integer 3.
+It returns "3".

+1. Can I call FizzBuzz
+2. Get "1" when I pass in 1
+3. Get "2" when I pass in 2

+According to the game instructions in Wikipedia, which is not explained in the introduction of the lesson.

+* Players sit in a circle.
+* The first player says the number `1`
+* Then the next players each count upwards in turn.
+* When a player gets a number divisible by `3` they say the word `Fizz`.
+* When they get a number divisible by `5` they say the word `Buzz`.
+* When they get a number divisible by `15` (by both 3 and 5).
+They say the word `FizzBuzz`

+I modified the use cases to this:

+1. Can I call FizzBuzz?
+2. If I set a number, return that number.
+3. Is the number an integer >= 1?
+4. If number is divisible by 3 return the string Fizz
+5. If number is divisible by 5 return the string Buzz
+6. If number is divisible by 15 return the string FizzBuzz
+7. If the number is not divisible by any of 3, 5, or 15, return the string of the input number